songwriting

 but Mollie was strong and with help from her children she and her castle endured

-her first child was Mame who was born for the stage and once toured with Buffalo Bill
+her first child was Mame was born for the stage and once toured with Buffalo Bill

 her second was Richard who followed the stars, an astronomer’s life would fulfill